Language Models That Walk the Talk: A Framework for Formal Fairness Certificates: Methodology

 This work employs pre-training-based transfer learning to train an embedding layer from scratch and cluster gender-related words while distancing unrelated ones.
 This offers greater transparency, controllability, and verifiability, enabling direct mitigation of gender bias during embedding layer training by mapping all gender-related words to a cohesive region in the embedding space.
 This semantic alignment enables formal verification.
-Similarly, this framework can also be applied to adversarial substitutions in the context of toxicity detection, ensuring the model reliably detects and censors inappropriate content.
-The motivation for this transfer learning design also stems from the need to better capture semantic relationships—especially those involving gender-related, synonymous, or toxic terms—which are not always learned through backpropagation alone\footnote{The necessity of employing transfer learning through pre-training arises from the fact that some embedding layers (such as Keras) are randomly initialized at the start of model training~\cite{keras2023}.
-Consequently, any semantic understanding is learned solely through backpropagation of transformer model training during gradient updates, which is typically insufficient to capture complex relationships, such as those involving gender or toxicity.}.
+Similarly, this framework can also be applied to adversarial substitutions in the context of toxicity detection, ensuring robust censorship of inappropriate content such as profanity, hate speech, and abusive or otherwise harmful language.
+The approach is motivated by the need to better capture semantic relationships—especially involving gender, synonyms, or toxic terms—that are often missed by backpropagation alone\footnote{Transfer learning is necessary because some embedding layers (e.g., Keras) are randomly initialized~\cite{keras2023}, and training alone often fails to capture complex relationships like gender or toxicity.}.
 Prior work supports this, showing embeddings trained on task-specific data can outperform static embeddings like Word2Vec~\cite{10.1145/3440840.3440847}.
-Similar practices are seen in domains such as fake news detection~\cite{liu2018early}, highlighting the broader value of transfer learning to improve task performance and propagate semantic knowledge across domains~\cite{9134370}.
-We extend this to the context of toxic language, encompassing a broad range of categories such as profanity, hate speech, abusive expressions, and violent or otherwise harmful language, enabling the model to learn semantics relevant to both bias mitigation and toxicity detection.
+Similar practices are seen in domains such as fake news detection~\cite{liu2018early}, highlighting the value of transfer learning to improve task performance and propagate semantic knowledge~\cite{9134370}.